loic-brtd/hibernate-bug-specification-to-predicate/README.md

 Tests are located [here](src/test/java/org/hibernate/bugs/MatchAllSpecificationBugTest.java).

-The idea is to create a "match all" `org.springframework.data.jpa.domain.Specification` (a specification without any restriction).
+I wanted to to use `Specification.where(null)` as a "match all" `org.springframework.data.jpa.domain.Specification` (a specification without any restriction).

-When I use `Specification.where(null)`, I get a `NullPointerException` in Hibernate code when executing the query:
+But I get a `NullPointerException` inside Hibernate code when using it with a `CriteriaBuilder`:

 ```java
 Specification<Task> matchAllSpecification = Specification.where(null);